insure logo

 Since risk underwriting is the core point of differentiation between insurance companies, it’s important that those with a low credit score shop around and compare rates.

 “Some will weigh credit information heavily while others may ignore it altogether,” said Kevin Haney, who owns A.S.K.
 Benefit Solutions and has more than a decade of experience with Experian.
 “Some companies even advertise that they do not check credit.
-Again, poor credit people should shop around and get multiple quotes to find the best rates.”
+Again, [people with] poor credit should shop around and get multiple quotes to find the best rates.”

 Don’t fret if you have a poor credit history.
 It will take some time and diligence, but you can improve your credit score.
 Here are some insider tips to improve your credit score: